tylerfarmer1/tylerfarmer1.github.io/Test1.md

 	1. In **Time zone adjustment**, select **Date Only**.

-	>**Note:** We use **Date only** behavior to record date information, because date of the visit should not change when viewed from a different time zone.
+	>**Note:** We use **Date only** behavior to record date information, because date of the Expense Report should not change when viewed from a different time zone.

 	1. Select **Save**.